JohnGlassmyer/UltimaHacks/README.md

 https://johnglassmyer.github.io/UltimaHacks/

-To use the website, select the game executable file (U7.EXE, UW.EXE, or UW2.EXE) from your installation of the game, select the corresponding "hack" for that game from the drop-down, and then click the "Apply" button to save a patched copy of the executable, with which you can replace the original file in your installation of the game.
+To use the website, select the game executable file (U7.EXE, SI.EXE, UW.EXE, or UW2.EXE) from your installation of the game, select the corresponding "hack" for that game from the drop-down, and then click the "Apply" button to save a patched copy of the executable, with which you can replace the original file in your installation of the game.